Luke’s legacy to live on as national hockey guidance is published in his memory

 “We urge all hockey clubs and schools where hockey is played to carefully study the guidance and fully implement all the measures recommended.”

 Luke would have celebrated his 16th birthday on December 7.
-As is family tradition, the Hobsons switched on the lights on the giant 60ft fir tree outside their house, for all of the community to enjoy last week.
+As is family tradition, the Hobsons switched on the stunning lights on the giant 60ft fir tree outside of their countryside home last week.

-And Helen is going one step further, with a 16-lap winter swim challenge in memory of her son Luke and in aid of St Mungo’s charity.
+And Helen is going one step further, with a 16 part winter swim challenge in memory of her son Luke and in aid of St Mungo’s charity.

 To learn more, or to donate to Helen’s challenge, visit justgiving.com and search ‘Make a Splash’ or click here.